jacmarjorie/bioqueries/gene_burden/README.md

 This will include additional resources and dealing with multi-sample VCFs, such as those described [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
 I will update these as we progress with the above.

+### Useful Resources

+When you are working, you may want to subset the VCF file to make it only a few samples, you can do this with [bcftools](https://bioinformatics.stackexchange.com/questions/3477/how-to-subset-samples-from-a-vcf-file) for more information.